-The Mayor should also work with youth representatives, trade unions, colleges, training providers, businesses and the youth climate movement to devise an ambitious programme of skills training and apprenticeships for the green economy.
+The Mayor should also work with youth representatives, trade unions, colleges, training providers, businesses and the youth climate movement, including through the Youth Combined Authority, to devise an ambitious programme of skills training and apprenticeships for the green economy.

-New housing: use the London Plan and other powers to ensure new housing is zero carbon and served by sustainable transport.
-Use brownfield regeneration and affordable housing funding to deliver zero-carbon homes in locations with good public transport links and opportunities for active travel, while protecting the green belt from development.
+Ensure new housing is zero carbon and served by sustainable transport using their strategic planning powers and influence on constituent local planning authorities.
+Use brownfield regeneration and affordable housing funding to deliver zero-carbon homes in locations accessible by public transport and active travel.

-It makes no sense to build new homes today that will need retrofitting in the near future, or that any new development is dependent on cars for transport.
-The next Mayor should use strategic policies in the London Plan and their powers to make decisions on major development to ensure environmental standards for new development.
-The London boroughs' Local Plans will then need to be consistent with these strategic policies.
+It makes no sense to build new homes today that will need retrofitting in the near future or that are dependent on cars for transport.
+Although mayoral authorities don't make planning decisions, they can set out spatial development strategies for their areas, which can set environmental standards for new development.
+The Local Plans of GMCA's constituent local authorities will then need to be consistent with these strategic policies.

-The Mayor should use the London Plan to ensure planning policies in the area are fully aligned with national carbon reduction targets and carbon budgets - including requiring new housing to be zero carbon.
-This should include requiring high energy efficiency standards to be applied to all new housing developments, with clear guidance issued to builders to go beyond current building regulations.
+The Mayor should strengthen the Greater Manchester Spatial Framework to ensure planning policies in the area are fully aligned with national carbon reduction targets and carbon budgets - including requiring new housing to be zero carbon.

 The Mayor should also co-ordinate spatial and transport planning at the regional level to ensure that new developments are accessible by sustainable transport, and have access to nature-rich green space.
 Funds for new housing such as the Brownfield Housing Fund must be used to deliver affordable, healthy homes that are built to high energy efficiency standards, are protected from overheating and flooding, aren't built around transport by car, and result in an overall gain in green space and biodiversity.

-Retrofitting homes: take a leading role in bringing existing homes in the area up to high energy efficiency standards (at least EPC C) to reduce emissions and put an end to fuel poverty.
+Take a leading role in bringing existing homes in the area up to high energy efficiency standards to reduce emissions and put an end to fuel poverty.
 Ensure that existing homes are protected from extreme weather events.

 Most of the buildings that people will use over the next 50 years have already been built.
-Only 49% of homes in London are currently well insulated.
+Only 47% of homes in Greater Manchester are currently well insulated.
 This represents a shocking waste of energy, with high greenhouse gas emissions and unnecessarily high energy bills, especially for more vulnerable low-income renters.